Zoilum/pokememory/README.md

 A simple application that automatically fetches 4 random pokemons, and generates a playable "Memory" game.

+## Demo

+You can try the Demo here 👉 https://pokememory.vercel.app/

 ## Technologies

 This project is built using Create React App and Typescript.